DAWells/scrapeAF/readme.md

 # scrapeAF

+*This project has been depreciated in favour of [HLAfreq](https://github.com/BarinthusBio/HLAfreq)*.

 The aim of this tool is to be able to estimate the HLA allele frequencies at large multi population scale, e.g. globally.
 Scrape allele frequency data from